An elementary proof of convergence to the mean-field equations for an epidemic model: Conclusion

 \section{Conclusion}

 We gave a short proof showing that as the population size increases, the dynamics of the infected fraction of the stochastic SIS-process on a complete graph converges uniformly in mean-square on finite time-intervals to the mean-field ODE model.
 Using the ODE from \nameref{prop2} to describe the dynamics of the first moment (the expected number of nodes infected) and Jensen's inequality to approximate the second moment in this equation, we showed that the solution of the mean-field ODE model provides an upper bound to the expected infected fraction.
-Further, we established a lower bound on the expected fraction infected with the blue curve of the phase space diagram in Figure \ref{fig:1} or by \eqref{eq:12} in the appendix.
-The lower bound is from a system of two ODEs: the ODE describing the dynamics of the first moment combined with an ODE describing the dynamics of the second moment where the third moment in this equation was approximated using Jensen's inequality.
+Further, we established the first lower bound on the expected fraction infected.
+The lower bound is from a system of two ODEs: the ODE describing the dynamics of the first moment combined with an ODE describing the dynamics of the second moment, which we bounded using Jensen's inequality.
 Finally, uniform convergence in mean-square was shown by proving that the lower bound (i.e., the solution of the system of two ODEs approximating the dynamics of the first two moments) converges to the infected fraction and its square in the mean-field ODE model.
 Thus, the approach presented provides both a stronger convergence result compared to previous approaches showing convergence in probability or convergence of the expected value as well as a shorter, more elementary proof.

 Mean-field models appear in many fields, not just epidemic modeling, and if such an elementary approach to proving convergence is generalizable, it would have many users.
-However, one limitation of our approach is that \nameref{lem3} about ODE inequalities only holds for scalar ODEs and the argument we used about the path being to the left only works in two dimensions.
-In cases where a mean-field model leads to a bound involving a system of three or more ODEs, some other argument would be needed.
-Developing such arguments to generalize this elementary approach beyond the SIS-model to more complicated epidemic models is an area for future work. \\ \\ \textbf{Acknowledgements.} We thank Peter L. Simon and Istvan Z. Kiss for helpful comments.
+However, one limitation of our approach is that \nameref{lem3} about ODE inequalities only holds for scalar ODEs and the argument we used relied on the second equation not depending on the first.
+In cases where a mean-field model leads to a bound involving a system of more and less simple ODEs, some other argument may be needed.
+Developing such arguments to generalize this elementary approach beyond the SIS-model to more complicated epidemic models is an area for future work.

+\paragraph{Acknowledgements.} We thank Peter L. Simon, Istvan Z. Kiss, and two anonymous reviewers for helpful comments.